linz/topo-workflows/workflows/storage/README.md

 In order to be able to copy the archived files to the shared bucket, the files that have been transitioned into the Deep Archive storage class need to be restored.
 **The `unarchive` workflow does not directly restore these files.
 It makes a request to AWS to restore them.
 The requests can take [up to 48 hours](https://docs.aws.amazon.com/AmazonS3/latest/userguide/restoring-objects-retrieval-options.html) to be processed.
 Therefore, the entire unarchive process not only involves this workflow, but also [S3 Batch Operations](https://aws.amazon.com/s3/features/batch-operations/), and the `copy-unarchive` cron workflow.**

-The `unarchive` workflow also writes information from this workflow such as the copy manifest location and the restore location to files for the `copy-unarchive` workflow to use.
+The `unarchive` workflow also writes the restore_location, archive_bucket and consumer parameters from this workflow to a file for the `copy-unarchive` workflow to use.

 ### Flow